 4. Conclusion

 In this study, all the five native isolates of Trichoderma spp.
-Tr-5, Tr-12, Tr-14, Tr-40 and Tr-43 showed high tolerance to abiotic stresses at an optimum range of temperature (300C), NaCl (0.5M), and PEG (10%).
+Tr-5, Tr-12, Tr-43 (T. asperellum) Tr-14, Tr-40 (T. lixii) showed high tolerance to abiotic stresses at an optimum range of temperature (300C), NaCl (0.5M), and PEG (10%).
 The isolates of Trichoderma spp. were found to be compatible with fungal bio-control agents viz., Metarhizium anisopliae, Lecanicillium lecanii and Beauveria bassiana and bacterial bio-control agent, Pseudomonas fluorescens.
 Their ability to adapt to environments with various stress factors is a crucial evolutionary mechanism that enhances their effectiveness as biocontrol agents against plant pathogens.
 Further studies must be conducted to prove the biocontrol efficacy of these isolates to manage the soil-borne pathogens under in vivo conditions.

 References